ardisalvo/electricity/README.md

 Once the import process has finished, the analysis process will start, resulting in a table in the console that will show the suspicious results based on the average annual consumption + 50% of each customer.

 ## Code details
-In the implementation of this code, the intention has been to apply hexagonal architecture, DDD pattern and the implementation of basic unit tests to check a couple of functions.
+In the implementation of this code, the intention has been to apply hexagonal architecture + DDD pattern.